Walmerino/Hangman/README.md

 A Hangman game for terminal
 This game is compatble with python3.
 It also requires the pyfliget library.
-The file "words" is where the words cathegories are stored.
+The file "words" is where the words categories are stored.